 Can police enter private property without permission?
 When the Fourth Amendment needs a warrant, and how open fields and curtilage rules apply.

-- Can Police Enter Your Home With an Arrest Warrant?
+- Can Police Search Your Home With Just an Arrest Warrant (for You or Someone Else)?

 - Can Police Search Your Hotel, Motel, or Airbnb Room Without a Warrant?